 - Identifying clarity of mind

 Day 2: Half Day: Developing leadership skills

-Day 3: Half Day: Building resilience
+Day 3: Half Day: Resilience and Self-Understanding

 - Identify leadership priorities using the Time Management Matrix